 The writing was the fun bit.
-I only realised after typing the magic words ‘The End’ that the hard work was about to begin.
-All of the marketing that one might otherwise take for granted naturally falls on to the self-published author.
-Regardless of that, it was a thrill to see my book uploaded successfully on Amazon store for the first time.
+I only realised after typing the final words that the hard graft was about to begin.
+All of the marketing that one might otherwise take for granted naturally falls onto the self-published author.
+Regardless of that, it was a thrill to see my book uploaded on an on-line retailer’s store for the first time.
 A few days later, the doorbell rang.
-There sitting on my doorstep was a package containing a proof copy of the paperback.
-I spotted a Kindle download of Below The Strandline in Australia the other day.
-My book has already travelled to places that I have yet to visit.
+There sitting on my doorstep was a parcel containing a proof copy of the paperback.
+So exciting!

-As someone who is more comfortable with a notebook and a 2B pencil sharpened with a penknife, the book production process beyond manuscript stage has been an eye-opener and a steep learning curve.
-I am in awe of the publishing houses who must be so efficient at this sort of thing.
-Next time around, I hope to avoid having to design an author website myself in a week, not to mention engaging in the dark arts of ISBN numbers and metadata.
-To those best selling novelists out there, you don’t know how lucky you are!
+As someone who is more comfortable with a notebook and a pencil sharpened with a penknife, the book marketing process beyond manuscript stage has been an eye-opener and a steep learning curve.
+I am in awe of the publishing houses who are so efficient at this sort of thing.
+Next time around, I hope to avoid engaging in the dark arts of metadata and ISBN numbers.
+To those best selling crime novelists out there, you don’t know how lucky you are!